CREATIVE MIGRATION CLIMATE POLICY

 Food

-Food catering should be primarily plant-based options and ingredients should be locally sourced
+• Food catering should be primarily plant-based options and ingredients should be locally and seasonally sourced

-No single-use plastic policy.
+• No single-use plastic policy.
 Plates, mugs and utensils should be reusable.
-Single-use plastic water bottles should be
+Single-use plastic water bottles should be avoided

 These guidelines are adapted from Gallery Climate Coalition’s Effective Actions; Project Green: A sustainable filmmaking initiative; and the Green Production Guide.